dgarciabriseno/helioviewer-project.github.io/documentation/Installing.md

 The container takes care of all the **Manual Installation** steps seen below.

 ## Manual Installation
-This is typically not recommended, but may be the preferred installation method if you need more control over what's running on your server, for example if you plan on hosting a Helioviewer mirror.
+Use these instructions if you need more control over what's running on your server, for example if you plan on hosting a Helioviewer mirror.

 Specific distro instructions are not listed here.
-Helioviewer will run on any linux distro as long as the dependencies are met.
+Helioviewer will run on any linux distro as long as these dependencies are met.

 ### Dependencices
 - >= PHP 8.0